laurairene786/Solutions/README.md

 # Solutions
-This is a repository foe solutions to challenges in courses
+This is a repository for solutions to challenges in courses Challenge1 is the solution to the first challenge in the linkedinLearning course : Script for testers